Skip to main content

 One Comment

-• Avatar Brenna Swan says:
+• Brenna Swan says:

 What do I value?
 My to do list.
 The satisfaction of crossing off a task to feel like I am doing something in my life that is meaningful and valued.
 Because wiping butts all day and breaking up countless fights between 5 boys feels like there is no value for the kingdom.
 Such lies we believe.